 Our promise: There are exercises to help your fingers with flexibility, able to stretch and hit the keys precisely.

 Q5.
 Am I too old to start learning the piano?

 A: No, it’s never too late.
 You can learn at any stage of life.
 Of course, an adult learning process will be different to a child’s one.
 An adult might – as adults do – question information from your teacher with comments such as “why?” and “really, is that right?”, and your teacher might explain more.
 (On the other hand an adult will be more self-conscious playing in front of your teacher and family!)

 Our promise: If the piano is on your bucket list of things “I must do ”, just do it!
 It’s worth it.

 There is no such a thing as a short cut in becoming a good pianist.
 The same rule applies to everyone.
 Even Billy Joel and Lang Lang had to practise hard.

 If you persevere with your learning, you will enjoy one of the most satisfying skills and life experiences there is.
-It will reward you or your child for a lifetime.
+It will reward you for a lifetime.
 And if you’ re an older student learning the piano is greatly beneficial for stimulating the brain.